andrewconnell/osx-install/readme.md

 ```

 > [!TIP]
-> If get error about `zsh compinit: insecure directories, run compaudit for list.`, do what it says:
+> If get error about `zsh compinit: insecure directories, run compaudit for list.`, first try to run the following to see if it fixes it:
+>
+> ```console
+> chmod go-w '/opt/homebrew/share'
+> chmod -R go-w '/opt/homebrew/share/zsh'
+> ```
+>
+> ... if the issue persists, do what it says:
 >
 > `$ compaudit`
 >